-For other VOCs, Acrolein annual cumulative concentration results contribute to 43 percent of the criteria.
+For other VOCs, Acrolein annual cumulative concentration results contribute to 62 percent of the criteria for the Existing scenario and up to 65 percent of the criteria for the Future scenario.
 Only annual concentration results for Benzene are exceeding the criteria.
 The exceedances are not caused by local sources around the Project, as background concentrations are already exceeding the annual criteria and very low concentrations are added by surrounding sources.